 The Natural Science Program, consisting of the fields of Physics, Earth Sciences, Chemistry, Biology, and their combined fields, aims to contribute to the development of academia, industry and society by educating professionals who support modern technology and explore future knowledge through their studies and research activities on a wide range of topics related to nature and its surroundings, such as scientific laws and various phenomena in this world, the formation of the universe and the earth, the ecology and mechanism of animals and plants, and the structures and new uses of materials.
-This program educates motivated students with a spirit of scientific inquiry by offering a highly specialized and flexible curriculum, under the broad and distinctive academic research infrastructure of the GSSE and the centers of the Institute for the Promotion of Science and Technology of Ehime University.
+This program educates motivated students with a spirit of scientific inquiry by offering a highly specialized and flexible curriculum, under the broad and distinctive academic research infrastructure of the GSSE and the related centers.
 It fosters problem-seeking and problem-solving skills to enable independent research and development activities.
 The purpose of this program is to contribute to society by developing and preparing science and engineering professionals with advanced knowledge, skills, personal values, a broad perspective, and a new sense of value who can work creatively and cooperatively on the regional and global stages.